 Have you ever heard that you should eat more colors in your meals?
 This is very important, and no, it doesn’t include eating artificially colored things like Skittles or M&Ms (Sorry)!

 We should be eating a variety of colorful fruits and vegetables, legumes, spices, herbs, nuts, seeds, and teas.
 Processed foods like white pasta, rice, bread, pastries don’t offer any nutrients as they have all been stripped during processing.
-By refining them, they have all of their vitamins and minerals are taken out.
+By refining them, all of their vitamins and minerals are taken out.
 These vitamins and minerals are what we need to keep us healthy.

 Plants are amazing; they have vitamins, minerals, phytonutrients and antioxidants which can rebuild the cells in our bodies.
 They play important roles in protecting our health and preventing chronic disease, such as inflammation, slowing down premature aging, supporting sight, protecting the brain, fighting free radical damage and assisting our immune system.
 Each colorful plant adds different nutrients that are beneficial to our bodies.
 By eating a variety of colorful foods, you can provide your body with the essential nutrition it needs.

 The best way to get all of these important nutrients into our bodies is by eating as close to natural as possible, such as organic and naturally grown.
 Try drinking herbal teas to get the wonderful healing benefits that herbs possess.

 During the last few decades, we’ve seen a significant rise in alternative therapies that rely on or incorporate herbal medicine: homeopathy, herbalism, aromatherapy, acupuncture, Ayurveda and more.

 And of course, plants are amazing and powerful when used in skincare too!